ad-si/adriansieber-com/_drafts/2018-03-20_cli-ukulele-fingering-chart-in-haskell.md

 I recently got introduced to Haskell and I fell in love with it.
 One cool feature is that it has first class support for [literate programming].
-This means this post contains all the code and can be executed like a shell script.
+This means this post contains all the code and is executed like a shell script.
 ([Expand documentation on how to do it.](TODO))
 It also means I can explain to you how I build the tool while writing the code for it. 😁